Smarty Brains: High-IQ kids navigate notable neural shifts

 during childhood and thin more drastically during adolescence in

-scores compared with peers of average or
+individuals with extremely high IQ scores compared with peers of average or

 moderately above-average intelligence, say neuroscientist Philip Shaw of